-At Savannah’s Crossing Veterinary Hospital, we believe that the best way to prolong the relationship you share with your pet is to identify disease processes early and prevent the progression of chronic illness, before it becomes a problem.
+At Savannah’s Crossing Veterinary Hospital in Murfreesboro, Tennessee, we believe that the best way to prolong the relationship you share with your pet is to identify disease processes early and prevent the progression of chronic illness, before it becomes a problem.
 To keep tabs on your pet’s overall health, it is important to maintain annual exams and bloodwork.
 We recommend an examination by your veterinarian every 12 months for healthy pets under the age of 7, and every 6 months for healthy senior patients.
 Those pets with chronic disease or mobility issues may require examination on a more frequent basis.
 We also recommend annual blood work profiles to provide a continuous record for our veterinarian to identify trends and specific areas to focus on in an effort to prolong the duration and quality of life of our patients.

 Why does my pet need a dental procedure?

-Periodontal disease (disease of the structures around the tooth-the gums, bone, and connective tissue) is one of the most common problems that we deal with on a daily basis at Savannah’s Crossing Veterinary Hospital.
+Periodontal disease (disease of the structures around the tooth-the gums, bone, and connective tissue) is one of the most common problems that we deal with on a daily basis at Savannah’s Crossing Veterinary Hospital in Murfreesboro, Tennessee.
 Periodontal infections, tooth fractures, and oral masses can be sources of serious discomfort for your pet.
 Additionally, untreated periodontal infections can cause damage to major organs of the body including the heart, liver, and kidneys.
 Proper veterinary dental care can help prevent your pet from developing painful dental conditions, and can extend their life expectancy as well.